Current members

 As an Assistant Professor at the School of Creative Media Hong Kong, she was founding member of Algorithmic Glitch Ensemble and Archetype Ensemble and member of Floating Projects where she curated “Interspecies Musicking” in 2017.
 Performances solo and with experimental musicians and dancers in Asia and Europe, including at XP, Beijing (2015); Kill the Silence / LUFF does Hong Kong Festival (2016); THE BOOK OF DAUGHTERS Festival (2017); and WIM Zurich (2019).

-Film works include EARTH PULSE – A Sonic and Performative Meditation on the Schumann Resonance (2022, Screenings: Teatro por el fin del Mundo, Tampico, MX; Museo de Arte Moderno de Medellín, CO) and Transcorporation.
-States Beyond the Self (2025, Screenings: Université Côte d’Azur, Nice, FR; Museu de Arte Contemporânea da Bahia, Salvador, BR) as well as the two-part experimental film on acoustic resonance, Manifiesta por la vida – en cinco actos (2022), I cried into the forest and it laughed back at me (2021), and videos created for her performances, such as Time of the Abyss (2021) and Me, Josephine (2020).
-See Video works (vimeo).
+Film works include Transcorporation.
+States Beyond the Self (2025, Screenings: Alabama-Kino, Hamburg, 2026; Museu de Arte Contemporânea da Bahia, Salvador, 2025; Université Côte d’Azur, Nice, 2024); EARTH PULSE – A Sonic and Performative Meditation on the Schumann Resonance (2022, Screenings: Teatro por el fin del Mundo, Tampico, MX; Museo de Arte Moderno de Medellín, CO) as well as the two-part experimental film on acoustic resonance, Manifiesta por la vida – en cinco actos (2022), I cried into the forest and it laughed back at me (2021), and videos created for her performances, such as Time of the Abyss (2021) and Me, Josephine (2020).
+For trailers and more information see Filmfreeway and Vimeo.

 Her label General Humanity Musicking unites free improvisation and transspecies sound rituals (RUIDO DIVINO, 2022; musical collaboration: Rafael Andrade) and complex compositions: The album PEAK HUMANITY (2021; musical collaboration: Georgia Hoppe, Frantz Loriot and Marcia Lemke-Kern) experiments with octatonics; the album FUTURE EVE (2022; musical collaboration: Heloise Francesconi) mixes human and artificial voices with modular synth sounds, and the four-channel audio installation PAN-EROS (2023; musical collaboration: Luis Fernando Franco Duque) merges the voices of four women with the sounds of the Sierra Madre de Santa Marta, Colombia.

-Composition/Performance: Dong Zhou (Hamburg)
+Sound design; Live-electronics and violin: Dong Zhou (Hamburg)

-Dong Zhou (no pronoun/she) is a composer and performer.
-Zhou received her B.A.
-(Music Design) from the Shanghai Conservatory of Music and her M.A.
-(Multimedia Composition) from the Hochschule für Musik und Theater in Hamburg, under Professor Dr. Georg Hajdu and Professor Elmar Lampson.
-Zhou is currently doing her doctorate at Leuphana University under Professor Dr. Rolf Großmann.
-Since 2019, Zhou has held teaching positions at HfMT Cologne (Technology for Composition), HfMT Hamburg (Max Zero) and Leuphana University Lüneburg (Interactive Sound Installation, Environmental Composition, Aesthetic Practices of the Soundscape in Auditive Culture), among others.
 Zhou was a resident artist at BIP in 2023, funded by the Fonds Darstellende Künste; in 2022 she received the Zukunftsstipendium Musik from Landesmusikrat Hamburg and in 2021 the Stipendium Künstlerische Intervention from Hildesheim University.
 Zhou has received commissions from the Shanghai International Art Festival, ZKM Karlsruhe and won prizes at the Nota-n-Ear Awards (2022) and Emily Dickinson in Music Composition Competition (2023), among others.
-In 2019, Zhou reached the final of the German Music Competition and in 2018 she won first prize at the ICMC Hacker-N-Makerthon.
+In 2019, Zhou reached the finals of the German Music Competition and in 2018 she won the first prize at the ICMC Hacker-N-Makerthon.

 Credit_ThomasZydatis